nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 * `remove -e Origami workshop` removes the event `Origami workshop` from the event list.
 * `remove -p John Tan -e Origami workshop` removes the participant `John Tan` from the event `Origami workshop`.

-### View all participants for an event: `view`

-Shows a list of all participants for an event.

-Format: `view -e EVENT`

-Examples:

-* `view -e Origami workshop` shows a list of all participants for the event `Origami workshop`.

 ### Mark an event as done: `mark`